 As a leader, there are many amazing and rewarding parts of your job: the excitement of hiring an employee, helping them learn new skills, and watching your team thrive and achieve outstanding results.
 But with this also comes the reality that if you lead people long enough, there will be times when you simply need to help an employee move on to the next chapter in their career.

-In this episode, leadership consultant Randy Hall discusses three actions you can take to make the firing process more effective and more manageable.
+In this episode, Randy Hall discusses three actions you can take to make the firing process more manageable.
 They are:

 1 – Understand the role you played in getting to this point.
 The right person in the right environment, generally thrives.
-If you are faced with having to fire an employee, consider that you either hired the wrong person for the job or they were placed in the wrong environment for success.
+Therefore, if you’re faced with firing an employee, consider that you may have hired the wrong person for the job.
+Or maybe they were placed in the wrong environment for success.

 2 – Don’t wait; take action!
 Sometimes, you might delay firing an employee because you feel like you are doing them a “favor.”
 However, leaving someone in a role that they aren’t suited for is a disservice to them, your team, and your practice.